morerokk/PD2AutoUpdateExample/README.md

 # Setup
 Download or clone this repo.
 Copy the entire .github folder to your own project's root folder, and modify the sample meta.json and releases.yml as you see fit.
-For the simplest configuration, simply change `(your mod folder)` in release.yml to point to your mod's root folder, and change `(your mod)` to a name that will be used for the zip files.
+For the simplest configuration, simply change `SampleMod` in release.yml to point to your mod's root folder, and change `pd2autoupdatexample.zip` to a more personal zip name that will be used for your mod's zip files.
 Don't forget to change the `ident` field in meta.json to your own mod's ID!

 This template needs your mod's main folder to be *under* your repository's root.
 If your mod.txt file is inside the root of the repository, the hash checks won't function properly anymore, so move the mod into a child folder.